AndoryuRenoa/IsciTrimmer/README.md

 Current Build Notes:

-**Currently does not work with Trigger iscis ":" cannot be stripped**
+**Currently does not work with Trigger iscis due to ":" currently being stripped**

 For some reason //s does not actually call whitespace when used in this code.
 Research what is happening here